becky82/mteh/README.md

 </div>

-Those marked * have extraction steps (documented in their respective readmes), selection of top-N words/characters, conversion from traditional to simplified.
+Those marked * have extraction steps (documented in their respective readmes): selection of top-N words/characters, conversion from traditional to simplified.

 Characters are ordered in **[Unicode order](https://www.unicode.org/versions/Unicode16.0.0/core-spec/chapter-18/#G11620)** (excluding variants), grouping visually or structurally related forms as much as possible.